Milarepa's Cave, Nyalam: Phelgyeling Monastery

 The monastery used to be a Kagyupa but later was converted to a Gelugpa by the 5th Dalai Lama.
 Later, Phelgyeling Monastery was affiliated with the Gelugpa Sera Monastery in Lhasa.

+A separate Nyanang Phelgye Ling Monastery was set up by the Tibetan diaspora in Nepal in foothills of Swayambhunath, Kathmandu.
+Many holy relics were brought from Tibet by fleeing monks during the 1959 Tibetan uprising, which was suppressed by the Chinese government.
+The Kathmandu monastery was constructed in 1972.
+The relocated relics are now safely kept in this monastery.

 Description of the cave

 Milarepa's Cave, which overlooks the entrance to the hidden valley of Lapchi Gang, is entered from the gompa's vestibule.
 The path is flanked by pilgrim's offerings of decorated stones and sweet-smelling herbs and wild flowers growing all around.
 The cave itself is kept as a shrine by two monks, guarding a statue of Milarepa enclosed in a glass case.
 In the cave is an impression in the rock attributed to Milarepa's sitting meditation posture and a handprint said to have been created when Milarepa helped Rechungpa (1083/4–1161 CE), his student, use a boulder to prop up the ceiling.
 There are images of Milarepa, Tsongkhapa, and Shri Devi, a protectress whose mule is said to have left a footprint in the stone when she visited Milarepa in a vision.

 Restoration work within the cave and the monastery was undertaken by artists and craftsmen from Nepal and was financed in the 1970s by the Chinese government.